foundryvtt/crucible/docs/Character/Skills.md

 #### Arcana Tasks

-**Detect Magic.** You can perform an Arcana check to determine if an item bears magic, and what spell or enchantment the object is affected by, if any.
+**Detect Magic.** You can perform an Arcana check to determine if an item bears magic, and what spell or enchantment the object is affected by, if any.<br>
 **Identify Spell.** When you see a spell being cast, you can perform an Arcana check to determine what the spell is, learning which rune and/or gesture was used in its casting.
-You must have some insight on what components are used to cast a spell before you can properly counter it.
+You must have some insight on what components are used to cast a spell before you can properly counter it.<br>
-**Recall.** You can attempt to recall general wisdom, or relevant information, about magic itself.
+**Recall.** You can attempt to recall general wisdom, or relevant information, about magic itself.<br>

 | Rank | Arcana Skill Progression                                     |
 | ---- | ------------------------------------------------------------ |